maxpatiiuk/calendar-plus/README.md

 A browser extension for Google Calendar that provides insights into where your time goes.
 Includes power user tools, data export and customization

+Features:
+- Plot your week/month/year using Bar Chart, Pie Chart or a Time Chart
+- Adds ability to ghost an event (make it semi transparent and non-interactive)
+- Adds ability to condense the interface to have more space for events
+- Adds autocomplete for event names when creating events
+- Allows to automatically place events into correct calendars based on defined rules
+- Supports exporting plotted data and exporting/importing plugin settings

 ## Screenshots

 Column chart: